centrifugal/centrifugo/internal/cli/configdocs/config.md

 Type: `Broker` object.

 `broker` allows to configure a message broker to use.
-Broker is responsible for PUB/SUB functionality and channel message history and idempotency cache .
+Broker is responsible for PUB/SUB functionality and channel message history and idempotency cache.
 By default, memory Broker is used.
 Memory broker is superfast, but it's not distributed and all data stored in memory (thus lost after node restart).
 Redis Broker provides seamless horizontal scalability, fault-tolerance, and persistence over Centrifugo restarts.
 Centrifugo also supports